-Greys Education Centre are a provision for permanently excluded pupils and hospital education which work together with various agencies in preparation for returning pupils to mainstream school or to another educational setting.
+Greys Education Centre is a provision for permanently excluded pupils, partnership placements and hospital education.
+Greys work together with various agencies in preparation for returning pupils to mainstream schools or other educational settings.

-Greys focus on personalised targets which allow smooth transitions to pupils' next schools.
+Greys focuses on personalised targets which allow smooth transitions to pupils' next schools.
 Greys prides itself on fostering nurturing relationships which allow pupils to see and believe their own value and abilities.
 Greys work in close partnership with parents/carers and other local agencies to ensure a wide support network and successful reintegration where pupils go on to achieve their potential.
-In collaboration with local Primary and Secondary schools Greys also offer partnership placements and outreach support for teachers and pupils
+In collaboration with local Primary and Secondary schools Greys also offer partnership placements and outreach support for teachers and pupils.